 The Bottom Line

 If you ask yourself “Do I need a will?” then the answer is always yes.
 First of all, you need a will to prevent fighting in your family for your assets.
-Do you still need a will even if you have no assets?
+Do I need a will or trust even if I have no assets?
 Of course!
 Wills are not for the rich and famous only.
 Even if you only own a few things, you can still mention in your will who will get them.